The education programs offered by the Museum at Campbell River are intended to complement and enrich specific areas of the school curriculum.

 This program explores the legacy of Canada’s residential school system.
-Students put themselves in the place of First Nations students in a residential school setting to gain insight into the impact residential school policies had on the lives of First Nations children and their families.The availibility of this program is guest speaker dependent and an additional cost may be added.
+Students put themselves in the place of First Nations children in a residential school setting to gain insight into the impact residential school policies had on the lives of First Nations children and their families.The availibility of this program is guest speaker dependent and an additional cost may be added.

 Containers are just the tip of the iceberg when it comes to basketry.
 Clothing, shelter, even bridges were all made using basic basket making techniques.
 After a short slide presentation students use simple Kwakwaka’wakw basket making methods to make a project they can take home.
 Can be adapted for all ages.